mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 13 June 2025

-- The average temperature today is 18.03˚C,
+- The average temperature today is 16.48˚C,
-- With highs of 18.32˚C and lows of 17.51˚C,
+- With highs of 17.06˚C and lows of 15.93˚C,
-- It may feel like 17.79˚C with light rain
+- It may feel like 16.27˚C with overcast clouds
 - The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1014hPa and humidity is 73%
+- The pressure is 1013hPa and humidity is 80%
 - The sun will rise at 03:48 and set at 20:28

 <!-- weather_marker ends -->